microsoft/TypeAgent/ts/packages/coda/README.md

 ## Requirements

-This extension works is integrated to work woth the code dipatcher agent.
-You can manually turn the code agents on using the typeagent cli or shell.
+This extension works is integrated to work with the code app agent in the dispatcher.
+You can manually turn the code app agent on using the typeagent cli or shell.

 ## Trademarks